-The CAA established an administrative and a judicial dispute resolution program for the settling of disputes under most workplace rights laws.
+The CAA established an administrative and judicial dispute resolution (ADR) program to resolve disputes under most workplace rights laws applied by the CAA.

-- Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims. - A claim alleging violations of the CAA must be filed with the OCWR within 180 days of the alleged violation. - If a claim passes a preliminary review by a hearing officer, an employee may either pursue a non-judicial administrative hearing process with the OCWR or file a civil suit in federal court.
-Some advantages of using the OCWR's administrative hearing process, as compared to filing a civil suit, are that it offers faster resolution, greater confidentiality, fewer evidentiary restrictions, and lower expenses than court proceedings, while still offering an independent review of the claim and affording the same remedies that a court can provide. - If a claim does not pass the preliminary review, an employee may still file a case in federal district court.
-Mediation is available upon request and agreement of the parties. - At any time during the ADR process employees may designate, at their own expense, an attorney or other representative to represent them in the matter.
+• Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims.

+- A claim alleging a violation of the CAA must be filed with the OCWR within 180 days of the date of the violation. - If a claim passes a preliminary review by a hearing officer, an employee may either pursue a non-judicial administrative hearing process with the OCWR or file a civil suit in federal court.
+Some advantages to using the OCWR's administrative hearing process instead of filing a civil suit is that the OCWR process is efficient, confidential, and there are no filing fees, yet it still provides an independent review of the claim and can order the same remedies as a court. - If a claim does not pass the preliminary review, an employee may still file a case in federal district court.
+Mediation is available upon request and by agreement of the parties. - At any time during the ADR process an employee may designate, at their own expense, an attorney or other representative to represent them in the matter.